Jean de Vivonne: Marriage and issue

 His wife and daughter would join him in France during the final years of his life.
 Julia would be naturalised as French in 1593.

 As concerns his youthful education little is known though he had a greater taste for being a 'valiant gentleman' than he did for reading.
 The historian Ribera highlights that he would have spent much of his youth participating in festivals and hunts.
 Saint-Gouard enjoyed the privilege of being an enfant d'honneur, meaning that he was raised alongside the royal princes.
 He first took a role in combat at the age of 15 in 1545 with responsibility for carrying an arquebus.
 A few years later when he reached 18 he participated in his first real campaign.

 Reign of Henri II

 Latter Italian Wars

 Saint-Gouard fought in the siege of Mariembourg during the French campaign of 1554–1555.
 He was to bring supplies to the fortification.
 In this campaign he was wounded and briefly experienced Imperial captivity.

-He fought under the command of the maréchal (marshal) de Strozzi during the latter's campaign in Toscana, then with the duc de Guise during his 1557 campaign into the peninsula.
-He was with Guise in Roma which he had come to at the call of Pope Paul IV so that he might campaign into Napoli.
+He fought under the command of the maréchal (marshal) de Strozzi during the latter's campaign in Tuscany, then with the duc de Guise during his 1557 campaign into the peninsula.
+He was with Guise in Roma which he had come to at the call of Pope Paul IV so that he might campaign into Naples.
 This campaign made a great impression on Saint-Gouard.
-After this he was in Piemonte where he fought under the authority of maréchal de Brissac.
+After this he was in Piedmont where he fought under the authority of maréchal de Brissac.